ShingZhanho/ENGG1340-Project-25Spring/README.md

 * [`FTXUI`](https://github.com/ArthurSonzogni/FTXUI): for building a responsive, interactive user interface.
 * POSIX thread (`pthread`): for supporting multithreaded game logics.

-### Syntax for the Custom Map File

-You can load your own map file to play.
-Select `Load a Custom Game` from the difficulty menu, and type in the path of the map file, either absolute or relative (to the path of the executable).

-To create your own map, note the following:
-1. The map file must be a text file.
-2. The map size must be 102 (width) x 32 (height).
-3. The game reads only the first 32 lines of the file, and only reads the first 102 characters of each line.
-Anything beyond that will be ignored.
-4. If the number of lines/characters is less than the required size, the missing characters will be implied as ` ` (space).
-5. You can use one of the following characters to represent each pixel:
-   - ` ` (space): air
-   - `X`: wall
-   - `P`: starting position of the player (each file MUST have exactly one)

-   No other characters may be used or the game will report a syntax error.
-6. The outermost layer will always be set as a wall no matter what you specify in the map file.
-7. Do not create an enclosed area on the map.
-This may lead to undefined behaviour.

 ### Core Components